jrcastle/EbyEAnalysis/README.md

 Okay, now how do we use this code?
 The boomerangPlots and ESE directories contain most of the important code to be run.
 In each you will find bash scripts titled "runEverything*.sh" open and read these.
 This is the basic outline of what will be run in each case.
-There are two location-dependent paths that need to be fixed in these file.
+There are three location-dependent paths that need to be fixed in these file.
 The first is the shell variable
 $EBYESE, this points to the directory that this file is located on your machine.
 The second is in the $ROOUNFOLD variable in the load statements for all unfolding steps.
 This variable needs to point to the .so file for the ROOUnfold library.
+The last variable is $CMSBASE, which points to the src directory of your CMSSW release.

 The runEverything.sh script has two "passes."
 The first pass does a majority of the work, but in order to complete the response matrix systematic shape study, the ROOUnfold software needs to be hacked.
-Head over to the ROOUnfold source code and edit the RooUnfoldBayes.cxx file.
+Head over to $ROOUNFOLD/src and edit the RooUnfoldBayes.cxx file.
 Here, the variable _dosys needs to be set to true.
 This will include the uncertainties on the response matrix elements in error propagation.
 When finished navigate up one directory from src and recompile the ROOUnfold code by typing "make."
 Now, head over to the runEverything.sh script and set FIRSTPASS="0" and rerun.
-Once this has finished running, all the pretty physics plots and several performance plots can be found in the v$N/eta$ETA/plots/ directory.
-Chances are likely you will need to go into the various plotting macros and manually change the settings.
+Once this has finished running, all the physics plots and several performance plots can be found in the v$N/eta$ETA/plots/ directory.
+Chances are likely you will need to go into the various plotting macros and manually change the settings, like the range on the axes.
 All the default settings are based on v2, |eta|<1.0, 0.3<pT<3.0 GeV.

 If I haven't emphasized it enough, the runEverything.sh file is key in understanding the workflow.
 Each plotting macro has flags to catch if prerequisit procedures have been run prior to it and will